|Value||Eligibility||Open date||Close date|

 b.
 The successful applicant will be awarded the Scholarship on the nomination of a Selection Committee chaired by the Associate Dean (Research Education) and at least one academic staff member from the Labour Law Cluster in the Sydney Law School.

 a.
-The Scholarship will provide a PhD recipient with an annual stipend allowance equivalent to the minimum Research Training Program (RTP) stipend rate (indexed on 1 January each year) for up to 3.5 years, subject to satisfactory academic performance.
+The Scholarship will provide a PhD recipient with an annual stipend allowance equivalent to the University of Sydney Research Training Program (RTP) stipend rate (indexed on 1 January each year) for up to 3.5 years, subject to satisfactory academic performance.
 No extension is possible.

 b.
-The Scholarship will provide an LLM by research recipient an annual stipend allowance equivalent to the minimum Research Training Program (RTP) stipend rate (indexed on 1 January each year) for up to 1.5 years, subject to satisfactory academic performance.
+The Scholarship will provide an LLM by research recipient an annual stipend allowance equivalent to the University of Sydney Research Training Program (RTP) stipend rate (indexed on 1 January each year) for up to 1.75 years, subject to satisfactory academic performance.
 No extension is possible.

 c.
 Periods of study already undertaken towards the degree prior to the commencement of the Scholarship, will be deducted from the maximum duration of the Scholarship excluding the potential extension period.